-All registered Paint and Paint Bred Horses satisfactorily finishing (without being pulled out by the ride vet for physical reasons) but not finishing in the top six places shall receive one point toward their ROM in this event.

-All registered Paint and Paint Bred Horses placing in the top six (6) places of the trail ride will receive the points in accordance with the points score system.
+All registered Regular Registered, Paint Bred or Paint Performance registered horses satisfactorily finishing (without being pulled out by the ride vet for physical reasons) but not finishing in the top six places shall receive one point toward their ROM in this event.
+All registered Regular Registered, Paint Bred or Paint Performance placing in the top six (6) places of the trail ride will receive the points in accordance with the points score system.